 In the 1990s, Mann experimented with the wet plate collodion process, which was the dominant photographic process during the American Civil War.
 She used this labor-extensive method to show a fresh appraisal for the ground where the country’s bloodiest war was fought.
 The process’ blotches, dust spots, and chemical streaks resulted in a mysterious aura.

 Margaret Bourke-White was the first American female war photojournalist, the first woman hired by LIFE magazine in 1936.
 As a war photographer, she was the first female war correspondent during world war II and traveled with General Patton at the end of the world war.

-She is best known for her work as the very first foreign photographer allowed to take photograph the Soviet Five-Year Plan.
-Later, she became involved in the ongoing conflict in India, where she captured her famous portrait of Mohandas Gandhi.
+She is best known for her photography work as the very first foreign photographer allowed to take photographs of the Soviet Five-Year Plan.
+Later, she became involved in the ongoing conflict in India as a war photographer, where she captured her portrait of Mohandas Gandhi.

 Chris, and American born photojournalist, is most known for his war photography.
-He was a two time finalist for the Pulitzer Prize for Breaking News Photography.
-He was made famous for his work in Iraq during 2005, when he captured images of the carnage of war.
+As a war photographer, he was a two time finalist for the Pulitzer Prize for Breaking News Photography.
+He was made famous for his photography work in Iraq during 2005, when he captured images of the carnage of war.
 Chris was killed in Libya while photographing Libyan Civil War in 2011.

-I hope that these famous photographers can provide inspiration and a jumping off point for your work.
+I hope that this list of famous photographers of all time can provide inspiration and a jumping off point for your photography work.
 A theme that I see in all of these photographers is the ability to show the world things that they would not have seen otherwise.

 Photography is so important because it has the ability to do that.
 It is a very important medium that the world relies on and shapes peoples ideas and understanding.
 Remember that the next time you take a picture and know that what you are doing is important.